apache/cordova-docs/README.md

     node --version
     npm --version

-## Python and YAML

-On Mac OS X and Linux, Python comes installed.
-To install the Python package manger, go to [its page][install_pip] and follow the instructions there.

-On Windows follow these steps:

-1. Go to [this website][python] and click the "Download Python 2.7.x" button.
-1. Run the downloaded file.
-    1. Use the default installation path (usually `C:\Python27`).
-    1. Make sure to check the options to install Pip, and to add Python to the system PATH environment variable (a restart of the machine may be required).

-***

-Verify the installation by running:

-    python --version
-    pip --version

 ## Dependencies

-Once Ruby, Python, and JavaScript are installed, install all dependencies by running:
+Once Ruby and JavaScript are installed, install all dependencies by running:

     gem install bundle
     bundle install
     npm install
-    pip install pyyaml

 On some systems, administrator privileges may be required for some of the above commands.